MUSIC

 Overview Of Subject

-It is the intent of the Music Department to promote musical aspirations and high-quality learning experiences in music both inside and outside the classroom.
-Music is studied by all students at Key Stage 3 and as an optional subject at Key Stage 4.
-Students will encounter a wide variety of musical genres through performing, composing, listening and appraising.
+The Music Department aims to promote high musical aspirations coupled with quality learning experiences in music both inside and outside the classroom.
+Music is studied by all students at Key Stage 3, all students in Years 7, 8 and 9 receiving two 55-minute lessons per fortnight.
+It is an option subject at Key Stage 4.
+Students experience a wide variety of musical genres through performing, composing, listening and appraising.
 Studying music allows our students to build on skills from Key Stage 2 whilst also developing broader life skills such as creative and critical thinking, emotional awareness, cultural understanding, self-discipline and self-confidence.

 Aims Of Curriculum/Curriculum Intent